The Farndale Story

 18 – The Miners

-The family story of mining, mainly for iron stone, the primary resource behind the industrial development of Cleveland
+The family story of mining, mainly for ironstone, the primary resource behind the industrial development of Cleveland

 Kilton Mine